pushkar8723/electoral-bonds/README.md

 Electoral Bonds
 ===============

-Ported electoral bonds data released by SBI & ECI (in PDF format) to CSV (to make it easier to read and analyze).
+Ported electoral bonds data released by SBI & ECI (in PDF format) to CSV and MySQL DB (to make it easier to read and analyze).

 ECI disclosed this data [here](https://www.eci.gov.in/disclosure-of-electoral-bonds)

-The intent of this is to make the data more accessible for analysis using MS Excel or similar tools.
+This intends to make the data more accessible for analysis using MS Excel or similar tools.

-Supreme court registry data is unfortunately not in a format that can be ported to CSV.
-It doesn't follow any fixed format and is also a scan of declarations by political parties.
+Supreme court registry data is unfortunately not in a format that can be easily ported to CSV.
+It doesn't follow any fixed format and mostly consists of a scan of political parties' declarations.

 ---

 ### Dashboard

-I also created a dashboard using [Metabase](https://github.com/metabase).
-This dashboards can be easily run and accessed locally and it also supports a few filters.
+Besides migrating the data to CSV and MySQL DB, I also created a dashboard using [Metabase](https://github.com/metabase).
+This dashboard can be easily run and accessed locally and it also supports a few filters.

 To run the dashboard locally you would need `docker` and `docker-compose` installed on your system.
-On windows and mac these can be installed using [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+On Windows and Mac these can be installed using [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-Once docker is installed on your system run following command in `dashboard` directory to run the dashboard
+Once docker is installed on your system run the following command in the `dashboard` directory to run the dashboard

 ```
 docker-compose up